 Publisher: Ten Speed Press

 The crossover between comic fans and wrestling aficionados should come as no surprise: spandex-clad fights, soap-opera drama and over-the-top characters abound in both realms.
 Writer Aubrey Sitterson has long sat at that nexus, with stints behind the scenes at Marvel, working for WWE, scripting G.I.
 Joe comics and hosting a popular wrestling podcast.
 This fall, Sitterson’s passions collided in The Comic Book Story of Professional Wrestling with artist Chris Moreno.
 As the cover proudly proclaims, The Comic Book Story of Professional Wrestling is a “hardcore, high-flying, no-holds-barred history of the one true sport,” as rendered in Moreno’s chiseled cartooning.
 Sitterson and the powerhouse artistic team dove deep into ringside research to accurately inform readers about this oft-misunderstood pastime’s storied legacy, resulting in an evergreen volume that’s compelling and accessible whether you follow wrestling or not—but makes for a particularly thoughtful gift for any wrestling fan on your list.
 Steve Foxe

-DC Comics: Anatomy of a Metahuman Cover Art by Ming Doyle
+DC Comics: Anatomy of a Metahuman

 Writers: S. D. Perry & Matthew K. Manning